thomastodon/milkbar/README.md

 ## milkbar

-The below is a guide to setup a media server on a Raspberry Pi 3 Model B running Raspian Jessie with Pixel, Version: January 2017, Release date: 2017-01-11, Kernel version: 4.4
+a media server on a Raspberry Pi 3 Model B running Raspian Jessie with Pixel, Version: January 2017, Release date: 2017-01-11, Kernel version: 4.4

+### setup

 download the [latest image](https://www.raspberrypi.org/downloads/raspbian/)

-insert the SD card into the workstation and identify the `disk number`:
+insert the SD card into the workstation and identify the `disk-number`:
 ```
 $ diskutil list
 ```

 unmount the disk:
 ```
-$ diskutil unmountDisk /dev/disk<disk number>
+$ diskutil unmountDisk /dev/disk<disk-number>
 ```

 copy the image to the SD card:
 ```
-$ sudo dd bs=1m if=<path to recently downloaded image> of=/dev/rdisk<disk number>
+$ sudo dd bs=1m if=<path to recently downloaded image> of=/dev/rdisk<disk-number>
 ```

 check the progress with `SIGINFO` (ctrl+t):